provide-io/terraform-provider-pyvider/guides/01-provider-tour.md

 ## Keep exploring

-- Follow [02] [Getting Started with Pyvider](./getting-started.md) to run a complete example.
+- Follow 02) [Getting Started with Pyvider](./02-getting-started.md) to run a complete example.
-- Review [03] [Common Patterns](./common-patterns.md) once you are comfortable with the basics.
 - Ready to build something custom?
-Visit [05] [Build Your Own Provider with Pyvider](./build-your-own-provider.md).
+Visit 04) [Build Your Own Provider with Pyvider](./04-build-your-own-provider.md).